firozimtech/NSCLCpred/README.md

--- Development of machine learning model integrating transcriptional and biological interaction data to predict non-small cell lung cancer using LASSO. --
+### Project Title: Development of machine learning model integrating transcriptional and biological interaction data to predict non-small cell lung cancer using LASSO.

-* This repository contains all information to develope a LASSO model for predicting Non-small cell lung cancer (NSCLC). *
+## Motivation: This repository contains all information to develope a LASSO model for predicting Non-small cell lung cancer (NSCLC).
+It can be applied for other cancers.

 It contains following steps:
 1. Identification of Differentially Expressed Genes (DEGs)